 |Employment Eligibility Forms|

-The Form I-9 must be completed within three days of start, with all employees, board or commission members (if remuneration is received), and state temporary employees.
-Agency HR is responsible for obtaining Form I-9 information from the employee.
-An agency may assign this responsibility to the supervisor, but HR must ensure requirements are met.
+A Form I-9 must be completed for all employees, board or commission members (if remuneration is received), and state temporary employees.
+Newly hired employees must complete and sign Section 1 of Form I-9 no later than the first day of employment.
+The agency authorized representative must complete Section 2 by examining evidence of identity and employment authorization within 3 business days of the employee's first day of employment.
+The Agency HR section is responsible for obtaining Form I-9 information from the employee.
+However, an agency may assign this responsibility to the supervisor, but HR must ensure requirements are met.

 In order to keep records readily accessible, all employees must complete a Form I-9 at the time of hire or transfer to another state agency, board or commission.

 Temporary agencies such as Qualified Rehabilitation Facilities (QRFs) are required to maintain a Form I-9 on all people they employ and place with the state in a temporary capacity.

 An agency must use the correct Form I-9 and follow directions exactly.

 Form I-9 must be made available upon request to an authorized official of the US Citizenship and Immigration Services (USCIS), (formerly known as the Bureau of Immigration and Customs Enforcement), the Department of Labor, and the Justice Department’s Office of Special Counsel for Unfair Immigration-Related Employment Practices.

 The purge date is one year after separation for individuals employed more than three years.
 If an individual is employed less than three years, the Form I-9 must be kept for three years minimum, including one year after separation.